lukasmartinelli/pipecat/README.md

 `pipecat` connects message queues and UNIX pipes.
-The need arose when I started building messaging support into utilities in order to make them scalable but still wanted to leave my programs the way they are without heavy dependencies and still be able to scale the process.
+The need arose when I started building messaging support into utilities in order to make them scalable but still wanted to leave my programs the way they are without heavy dependencies and still be able to scale the process **reliably**.

 In this example we will calculate the sum of a sequence of numbers.